Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Materials and Methods

 Several assumptions are important for the notion of causality.
 The first one is that we need to be able to define the relation between vegetation health indices and the observed covariates and treatments in a functional form, as shown above.
 Second, we need to ensure parallel trends on pre-treatment periods between treated and untreated units.
 Third, treatment is considered to be binary.
 Fourth, we need to assume regularity conditions.
 Lastly, there is no spatial dependence.
 That is, we are assuming that treatments are assigned randomly.
 In order to relax this assumption, we have conditioned on the probability of wildfire to obtain conditional average treatment effects on treated (CATTs).
 Further discussion on these assumptions can be found in discussion section.
 The conditional ATT (CATT) is defined as

 where conditional on the value of the observed covariate $X$, we can infer the expected value of the difference between potential outcomes.

 Figure ~\ref{fig:MAP_cali_aois} shows that the occurrence of wildfires in California is not spatially homogeneous \citep{Li2020}, and thus, the probability of different areas burning is unequal.
-To evaluate CATT in the present study, we propose to condition on the \textit{burn index} obtained from the GridMET interpolated data over the AOIs.
-That is, we want to estimate the average effect of wildfires on burned regions conditional on the burn index.
+To evaluate CATT in the present study, we propose to condition on the BI obtained from the GridMET interpolated data over the AOIs.
+That is, we want to estimate the average effect of wildfires on burned regions conditional on the BI.
 We segregate groups of observations based on observable characteristics, or clusters of similar probabilities of large wildfire incidence.
-Wildfires are grouped into 4 different categories using the quartiles of this burning index on pre-wildfire periods.
-These range from lowest probability of wildfire occurrence to the highest probability of wildfire occurrence.
+Wildfires are grouped into 4 different categories using the quartiles of the BI on pre-wildfire periods.
 The goal is to find groups of wildfires, such that within those areas, before a wildfire occurs, the probability of a wildfire occurring in any given year is close to being random.